whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-1D.md

 As **AMR Oiler**

-*  [monitor](guidelines#monitor)  the operation of the fuel oil purifier, the air compressor and other machinery located in the Auxiliary Engine room
+*  {% do monitor, monitor %}  the operation of the fuel oil purifier, the air compressor and other machinery located in the Auxiliary Engine room
 * record operating conditions on the *AMR Oiler's log*

 <!--cellbreak-->